Themes in A Song of Ice and Fire: Sexuality

 Considering sexuality an important driving force in human life that should not be excluded from the narrative, Martin equipped many of the Ice and Fire characters with a sex drive.
 Martin was also fascinated by medieval contrasts where knights venerated their ladies with poems and wore their favors in tournaments while their armies raped women in wartime.

 The nonexistence of adolescence in the Middle Ages served as a model for Daenerys's sexual activity at the age of 13 in the books.
 Many high-born women were married at or below that age because the onset of sexual maturity supposedly turned children into adults.
 With the Targaryens, the novels also allude to the incestuous practices in the Ptolemaic dynasty of ancient Egypt to keep its bloodlines pure; but Martin also portrayed a sociopathic element in the incestuous relationship of the twins Cersei and Jaime Lannister, whose strong bonding inhibits their pairing with others whom they regard as inferior.

 Martin wrote the novels' sex scenes in detail, "whether it's a great transcendent, exciting, mind blowing sex, or whether it's disturbing, twisted, dark sex, or disappointing perfunctory sex".
 Martin blamed the American attitudes towards sex for some readers' offense with the novels' sex scenes, on grounds that only a strong double standard explains the aversion to coitus in people undisturbed by descriptions of war.
-He also argued that the purpose of his narrative was rather to immerse the reader in the characters' experience, than to advance the plot.
+He also argued that the purpose of his narrative was rather to immerse the reader in the characters' experience, rather than to advance the plot.

 Because of child pornography laws, the television adaptation was forced to either extenuate the sex scenes for the younger characters or age all characters up.
 HBO preferred the latter, adding some sex scenes to the TV series while leaving out others.
 The premiere of Game of Thrones was followed by many debates about the depiction of sex, rape, and female agency in the franchise.
 USA Today's assessment that HBO added "so many buxom, naked prostitutes that TV's Westeros makes Vegas look like a convent" earned Martin's reply that there were many brothels in the Middle Ages.
 Amber Taylor of The Atlantic saw the depiction of sex as one of the show's most distinctive aspects, "cheesy only insofar as sex is fundamentally absurd".
 Despite HBO's freedom to titillate viewers with sex and nudity, none of the show's sex scenes felt superfluous for her; some of Daenerys's TV scenes "make her vulnerability more real than any political exposition".
 Taylor also lauded HBO's "admirable choice ... that its nonconsensual sex scenes are deeply unarousing, in marked contrast with shows on other networks that use a historical setting as window dressing for prurient depictions of rape".